At a glance…

 In areas of Naples, local children often spend their free time on the streets, without any adult supervision or opportunities for constructive activities.
 As a volunteer on the After School Care project in Italy, you’ll provide care and the chance to build on their education with after school leisure activities.

 This project is well suited to volunteers who enjoy working with children and supporting youth development outside of a classroom setting.
-Strong organizational skills and the ability to improvise will be highly valuable on this project, as providing care to children in an unstructured environment can be challenging.
+Strong organisational skills and the ability to improvise will be highly valuable on this project, as providing care to children in an unstructured environment can be challenging.
 However, the children are incredibly enthusiastic and grateful for the opportunity to learn from international volunteers.

-When volunteering on the After School Care project in Italy, you will organize after school workshops and educational activities, incorporating music, art, cooking, sports, games and leisure activities.
+When volunteering on the After School Care project in Italy, you will organise after school workshops and educational activities, incorporating music, art, cooking, sports, games and leisure activities.
 While some basic resources are available, volunteers are required to use their initiative to develop activities and bringing resources to assist with activities is encouraged.
 Many students are new to learning English, so you should expect a language barrier at times.
 Volunteers are welcome to take advantage of the Italian language lessons offered by our local team, which will help you to communicate with them.

 As the project runs in the afternoon, you will have the mornings free to plan for the day’s work.
 You will be volunteering alongside our local placement staff so you don’t need to be qualified or have teaching experience to join this project.

 Please note that if you apply for the After School Care project during the school holidays (June through September), you will be switched to a special holiday camp project.